Three Legs Cooling Water

 Three Legs Cooling Water (三脚标清热水) is a traditional Chinese medicine (TCM) drink produced by Wen Ken Group.
-A flagship product of the company, the drink tastes like mineral water and has been around since 1937 when Wen Ken Group was first established.
+It is the main product produced since the company was first established.

-The drink is said to be effective in preventing or alleviating common ailments such as ulcer, fever or toothache which can occur as a result of too much "heatiness" within the body.
+The drink is said to be effective in preventing or alleviating common ailments such as ulcer, fever or toothache which can occur as a result of too much shanghuo ("heatiness") within the body.
 Other general symptoms indicating heatiness include red eyes, profuse sweating, irritability, loss of concentration, and fatigue.
-A diet with too much fried or spicy food, consumption of alcohol, stress, smoking, late nights and a humid weather are also some factors that can easily upset the body and cause the condition of "heatiness".
+A diet with too much fried or spicy food, consumption of alcohol, stress, smoking, late nights and humid weather are also some factors that can easily upset the body and cause the condition of shanghuo.